Guide to Hiring a CFO

-As the CFO’s role continues to expand into that of a business strategist, finding the right fit for your organization is more essential than ever.
+As the CFO’s role expands into that of a business strategist, finding the right fit for your organization is more essential than ever.

-In order for a CFO to effectively help shape business transformation and drive an organization forward, he or she must have the right set of skills or qualifications.
-But filling the position is a daunting task with “make or break” implications to a company.
-For this reason, our guide on hiring a CFO offers experiential tips on how to ensure you position your company for success by hiring the best person for the job.
+For a CFO to effectively help shape business transformation and drive an organization forward, he or she must have the right skills or qualifications.
+But filling the position is a daunting task with “make or break” implications for a company.
+For this reason, our guide on hiring a CFO offers experiential tips on ensuring you position your company for success by hiring the best person for the job.

 What are the qualifications or skills of a good CFO?

-To be effective, this requires a common skill set for virtually every CFO role.
-For example, an ideal candidate is competent in accounting and finance, is a strategic thinker, is committed to the mission of the organization, is a good communicator, has a creative approach to problem-solving and is able to relay sometimes complex financial concepts in ways everyone can understand.
+An ideal candidate is competent in accounting and finance, is a strategic thinker, is committed to the organization's mission, is a good communicator, has a creative approach to problem-solving, and can relay complex financial concepts in ways everyone can understand.
 At a minimum, a good CFO should be a partner with the leadership team.

 Other aspects of the CFO job description vary according to an organization’s specific needs or industry.
-At a minimum, they are responsible for a number of tasks including reporting, taxes, cash flow and financial planning.
+At a minimum, they are responsible for several tasks, including reporting, taxes, cash flow, and financial planning.
 However, CFO roles are increasingly expanding beyond fundamental finance qualifications.

 The modern CFO must hone other skills to thrive in today’s and tomorrow’s business landscape.
 This includes:

-- Ensuring an organization’s compliance with applicable legal/regulatory requirements.
+- Ensures an organization’s compliance with applicable legal/regulatory requirements.
 This is a balance between maintaining internal controls and mitigating risks in the increasingly volatile external business environment.

-- An understanding of the global market, the organization’s industry, and the business model.
-A good CFO should be able to identify emerging opportunities, provide analytics to drive action, and help in decision-making.
+- Understands the global market, the organization’s industry, and the business model.
+A good CFO should be able to identify emerging opportunities, provide analytics to drive action and help in decision-making.